clux/facemaulers/irae.md

 ### STAGE 4: BLOWBACK
 Chase her back into her phylactery based on previous knowledge.
 USE PLAYER PLANNING TO STEAL GOOD IDEAS.

+### Phylactery Battle
+Glyph of wardings everywhere
+Clerics to help concentrate on protection hallucinatory terrain, mirage arcana going all the time Force Cage + Cloudkill
+Simulacrum
+Celerum + Arklem there serving her.

 ### Fighting her in her lair
 She is like Friede. https://www.youtube.com/watch?v=wvZTBG7UMqU